Lawyers That Close Deals

 The following can allow non-accredited investors to fund your company:

 • Securities Exchange Commission Rule 504 of Regulation D: This rule allows a startup to raise up to $1 million in a twelve-month period.
-It also permits founders to bypass a requirement in a similar rule (506(b)) that could lead to unbearable legal and accounting costs.
+It also permits founders to bypass a requirement in a similar rule (506(b)) that could lead to higher legal and accounting costs.

 • CA Rule 25102(f): This California rule allows up to 35 non-accredited investors to participate as long as they have a preexisting personal or business relationship with a founder or they can protect their interests with their own financial experience or access to a financial advisor.